XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ### Install Core XMBM+

-#### Normal CFW (Kneaw, Rebug, etc)
+#### Normal CFW (Kneaw, Rebug, etc) and Cobra CFW or NFW v3 (CobraUSB)

--  Download the Core Pack - [Normal CFW or Rebug 3.55](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-cfw.html), or [Normal CFW or Rebug 3.55/3.41](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-cfw-full.html) or [Cobra CFW or NFW v3 (cobraUSB)](http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-cobra.html)
+-  Download the Core Pack (http://dl.dropbox.com/u/60710927/XMBMANPLS/UPDATES/Latest_version_hdd0-cfw.html)
 -  Copy the pkg file to the root of your USB media
 -  Install the pkg file
--  Run the XMB Manager Plus application (you can delete it afterwards)
+-  Run the XMB Manager Plus application and select your firmware and what you want to install
 -  Enjoy!

 NOTE: Before uninstalling "XMB Manager Plus" run the application again to revert back to your "Install Package Files" option or you'll have to reinstall the Firmware